m-groom/EntropicLearning.jl/README.md

-# EntropicLearning-dev.jl
+# EntropicLearning.jl
-Development repository for EntropicLearning.jl, an MLJ-compatibile implementation of various entropic learning methods
+An MLJ-compatibile implementation of various entropic learning methods.